Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 ```
 python attack.py 196 'reduection' --verbose=True --dump=True --bkz_betas=3:20  --option=1
 ```
-* The previous command generates `q=547` as `7|(q-1)` and the selected value of `q` guarantees no decryption failure.
+* The previous command generates `q=547` as `7|(q-1)`, and the selected value of `q` guarantees no decryption failure.
-* Running one instance as in the previous command takes approximately 5 minutes on a single core of a laptop to retrieve a possible decryption key.
+* Running one instance, as in the previous command, takes approximately 5 minutes on a single core of a laptop to retrieve a possible decryption key.

-In order to attack the exact parameter set proposed in [BQTRU](https://link.springer.com/content/pdf/10.1007/s10623-017-0451-4.pdf), which have smaller value of `q` (and high decryption failure rate), we run the command with identifying the value of `q`
+In order to attack the exact parameter set proposed in [BQTRU](https://link.springer.com/content/pdf/10.1007/s10623-017-0451-4.pdf), which have a smaller value of `q` (and high decryption failure rate), we run the command to identify the value of `q`

 ```
 python attack.py 196 'reduection_bqtru_paper' -q=113 --verbose=True --dump=True --bkz_betas=3:20  --option=1
 ```

-* The lattice gap for `q=113` is much smaller compared to the case which allows zero decryption failure, therefore the lattice reduction for lattices of the same dimension will take more time to retrieve a possible decryption key.
+* The lattice gap for `q=113` is much smaller compared to the case which allows zero decryption failure therefore the lattice reduction for lattices of the same dimension will take more time to retrieve a possible decryption key.

 * For instance, one instance to retrieve the key according to the previous command finds a decryption key at blocksize
-$\beta \approx 52$ and takes 8 hours on a average on a single core of a laptop.
+$\beta \approx 52$ and takes 8 hours on average on a single core of a laptop.

-* b.2) Fully automated attack: for sake of completeness, we report the cost of the fully automated key recovery attack that takes into consideration the cost of the search for `T` and applying the lattice reduction on a single core.
+* b.2) Fully automated attack: for the sake of completeness, we report the cost of the fully automated key recovery attack that takes into consideration the cost of the search for `T` and applying the lattice reduction on a single core.

 To launch the fully automated attack against the key, we enable the `guess ` flag as the following: